 Eminent Domain Attorneys In North Carolina

-Eminent domain is a term that refers to the power of a condemnor—whether federal, state, local government, or other authorized private entities—to acquire private property for a public use.
-Entities commonly use this power for public facilities, utilities, and/or road right of way.
+Eminent domain is a term that refers to the power of a condemnor—whether federal, state, or local government or other authorized private entities—to acquire private property for a public use.
+Entities commonly use this power for public facilities, utilities, road right of way, and many other public use projects.

 Unfortunately for private landowners, public use is broadly defined, and some affected landowners can find that their property is being condemned for dubious purposes.
-Even when reasons are justified, some property owners feel inadequately compensated for the inconveniences and far-reaching impacts of an acquisition.
+Some property owners may also feel inadequately compensated for an acquisition’s inconveniences and far-reaching impacts even when the project is justified.
 Landowners should work with an experienced eminent domain attorney in North Carolina to fight for their rights.

 What Are Your Rights Regarding Eminent Domain In North Carolina?